16th December 2021

-Students at Girton Grammar School in Bendigo have concluded their formal school journey with excellent VCE results that reflect hard work during a challenging year.
+Students at Girton Grammar School in Bendigo have concluded their formal school journey with outstanding VCE results that are a reflection of hard work during two challenging years.

-With 27% of Year 12 VCE students ranking in the top 10% of the State, Head of Girton Grammar School, Dr Clayton Massey, said that both teachers and students were delighted with what had been achieved.
+With 31.76% of its Year 12 VCE students ranking in the top 10% of the State, Head of Girton Grammar School, Dr Clayton Massey, said that both teachers and students were delighted with what had been achieved.

 “Perhaps more so than usual, these strong VCE results are an indication of the degree to which our teachers are prepared to support students.